amlalejini/svhs-open-house-tri2-2021/index.md

 ---

 Thank you for joining us for our first Swan Valley High School Virtual Open House.
-Please watch the videos below and then search for your student's teachers below by name and look at the resources on their individual pages.
-Questions?
+Please watch the videos below and then search for your student’s teachers below by name and look at the resources on their individual pages.
+Please feel free to email teachers directly about their classes' content and classroom policies.
+Do you have technical questions?
 Email Mrs. Lalejini at alalejini@swanvalley.k12.mi.us.
 Thank you!